pas/gameboy-tetris-tracker/README.md

     python main.py

+A window should appear.

 ## Usage
-There are currently two ways to use this tool.
-Either it this tracker takes screenshots of a specific location of your screen where your tetris game is displayed or it uses direct input from the interceptor.
-Unfortunately at the moment it is not possible to read the feed from OBS virtual cam.
+There are currently three ways to use this tool.
+Selected usage from menu under "Capture".

+Either this tracker takes screenshots of a specific location of your screen where your tetris game is displayed or it uses direct input from the interceptor or it used the obs virtual cam.

-### Screenshot technic
+### Screenshot
-Select in Menu Capture -> Screenshot
+Select in Menu -> Capture -> screen

-Select in Menu Others -> Retrieve bounding box
+Select in Menu -> Others -> Retrieve bounding box

 You'll see an image of your screen.
 Drag from left top corner to bottom right corner.
 Make sure there is a distinguishable black border around the image.
 For good results have the select type screen open in your tetris game.